Hungama 2: Production

 The film marks Priyadarshan's return to Bollywood after an eight-year hiatus since Rangrezz (2013).
 It is not a sequel to Hungama (2003), with Priyadarshan saying, "We decided to title the new comedy Hungama 2 because the mood of masti, mischief and hungama remain unchanged."
 It also marks the comeback of Shilpa Shetty for the first time in 14 years since Apne.

 The principal photography commenced on 8 January 2020 in Mumbai.
 The film was initially scheduled for a theatrical release in India on 14 August 2020.
 However, production was halted due to the COVID-19 pandemic in India.
 Priyadarshan has indicated the filming is scheduled to resume in mid-September 2020.
 The film was wrapped up on 1 February 2021.

 Music

-The music of film was composed by Anu Malik while lyrics written by Sameer Anjaan and Rani Malik (noted).
+The music of film was composed by Anu Malik while the lyrics were written by Sameer Anjaan and Rani Malik.

 The first song Chura Ke Dil Mera 2.0 is a remake of the song of the same name from the 1994 film Main Khiladi Tu Anari.